 Here are the best muddlers, guesswork removed and broken into helpful categories for the discerning buyer.

 What We Love: Beautiful lacquer surface, affordable, great for muddling fruit and delicate herbs

 What We Don't Love: Not dishwasher safe

-The muddling end of a muddler is often designed with one of two options: flat-bottomed or with teeth.
+The muddling end of a muddler is often designed with one of two options: flat-bottomed or with teeth, sometimes referred to as grided or scored.
 "I have a really old wooden muddler [with]... a flat bottom, not a scored one, and I use that style so that it doesn’t tear up the product too badly," says Terry Teske, general manager of Summit restaurant at The Broadmoor in Colorado Springs, Colorado.
 "I like flavors to move around freely, but only a little bit of material."

-The flat bottom and pretty walnut-lacquered surface of the Winco Wooden Muddler make it my pick for the best wooden muddler.
+The flat bottom and pretty walnut-lacquered surface of the Winco Wooden Muddler aren't what made it our favorite in testing though.
 At just two ounces in weight, it is easy to maneuver for mixology needs, and its almost 8-inch length makes it long enough to reach the bottom of your glassware.
-I also love Wilco's longtime reputation for quality, as it's a favored brand of bartenders everywhere.
+We also love Wilco's longtime reputation for quality, as it's a favored brand of bartenders everywhere.

 What We Don't Love: Pricey